Author Archives: Bob

 NCCI Files For 3.7% Decrease of Iowa Workers’ Compensation Rates [Updated]

 As the 2015 new year approached we thought it was time to update this short article originally posted in August, 2014.
 At that time the Iowa workers’ comp loss costs (rates) were only advisory with no final approval.
 After rereading the article, we quickly realized it was not only narrow in scope, but also quite boring in nature.
 It really needed something to pep it up.
-After making several attempts, we had… Read More »
+After making several attempts, we had… Read More: NCCI Files For 3.7% Decrease of Iowa Workers’ Compensation Rates… »

 The US Senate Adjourns Without Passing Terrorism Bill